 An election is held in October each year with effect from October 2022, and the results announced at the AGM which is held in April each year.
 For the position of Director there will be an election every 3 year(s).
 The Chairperson is elected by the Directors every 3 year(s).
 Elected Directors take up office with effect from 1st May the following year.

 Members of the Members Board who are fully paid up in good standing may nominate themselves and any number of candidates.
 Nominations may only be made for members who have completed at least one year as a member of the Members Board.
 All nominees should be aware that they have been nominated and confirm that they are willing to stand for election.
 If the member is an incorporated company / institution then only one person per member may be nominated.

 Nominations are invited by a specified date and, when this date has passed, the list of nominees is then put to the membership of the Members Board for a vote.
 Each member of the Members Board may cast a vote for up to 5 Directors.

 Election of the Directors will be made on the basis of the candidates receiving the highest number of votes.

 The consecutive tenure of any Director (and thus the Chair) should not exceed 10 years (in total), without a rotation off for at least two years.

-In the event of a Director resigning during his/her term of office a ballot of Members of the Members Board will be held as soon as possible thereafter to appoint a replacement.
+Following the initial term, in the event of a Director resigning during his/her term of office a ballot of Members of the Members Board will be held as soon as possible thereafter to appoint a replacement.
 Directors will have the authority to co-opt a Member or Members to act as a Director(s) until such time as they can seek Member Board approval or hold a ballot.

 Elections to the Members Board